embear/vim-localvimrc/README.md

 v2.8.0 : XXXX-XX-XX

-  - use a more secure but still fast checksum algorithm
+  - use a more secure but still fast checksum algorithm.
+  - add command |LocalVimRCCleanup| to remove all unusable persistence data.

 v2.7.0 : 2018-03-19